10 Rules for Strong Passwords

 - Sometimes websites ask you to enter the answer for a “security question” you can use if you forget your password.
 Make your answer to the security question just as hard to guess as your password.

-- If you bank or webmail offers you extra security features, use them!
+- If your bank or webmail offers you extra security features, use them!

 - Use the password procedures your company requires, and at home consider using a password manager like KeePass or Password Safe.
-Password managers make your Interest use a lot safer and easier.
+Password managers make your internet use a lot safer and easier.

 ATM Safety Tips